bomberstudios/fireworks/README.markdown

 ## Commands: What they do, and how to use them

+### Align

+- **Space Horizontal**  (No shortcut)

+  Distributes the selected elements horizontally, with the same distante beetween them.

+- **Space Vertical**  (No shortcut)

+  Distributes the selected elements vertically, with the same distante beetween them.

 ### Alpha
 A collection of commands to change an object's alpha.
 They work on the currently selected object(s).
 If the selection is a group, the transparency is changed for the whole group.